What is a Subsidiary Merger?

 Pros and Cons of a Forward Triangular Merger

-One of the reasons why buyers prefer a forward triangular merger is that it gives them more flexibility in terms of purchasing the target company.
+One of the reasons buyers prefer a forward triangular merger is that it gives them more flexibility in purchasing the target company.
 Buyers can use a combination of both cash and stock.
 Half of the consideration used to pay the target company’s shareholders must be at least 50% stock of the acquirer.
-If the consideration for the transaction was 100% cash, it would make the transaction taxable.
+If the consideration for the transaction were 100% cash, it would make the transaction taxable.

 2. Reverse Triangular Merger

-A reverse triangular merger shares a lot of similarities with a forward triangular merger; however, they differ in the party that is liquidated.
+A reverse triangular merger shares many similarities with a forward triangular merger; however, they differ in the liquidated party.
 In a forward triangular merger, the target company is liquidated, whereas, in a reverse triangular merger, the subsidiary created by the purchasing entity is liquidated.